ls Command

 Output would be something like this:

-This shows you all the visible files and folders in your current directory.
+This shows you all the visible files in your current directory (the exact order may vary).

 Long Format Listing (-l)